terminal42/contao-inserttags/README.md

 ### Removed "cacheOutput"

-This option has been removed completely.
+This option has been removed completely as it is not required in version 2 anymore.